edgedb/easy-edgedb/chapter8/index.md

   Having said that, now here are two positives for objects in comparison.

   Are there other types that need to refer to the same values?
 If so, then it may be better to use an object to keep things consistent.
-That's why we eventually made `places_visited` a `multi link`, for example.
+That's why we eventually made `places_visited` a `multi` link, for example.

   Using objects with an `exclusive` constraint is more efficient when there is a lot of property value duplication.